MooersLab/tmux-rocks/README.md

 The prefix key, by default, is `Crtl + b`.
 This is not Emacs friendly.
-I remapped this `C-z` in the configuration above because I rarely use it in Emacs.
+I remapped this `Cntrl-C` (or `C-z` in Emacs shorthand) in the configuration above because I rarely use it in Emacs.

 You enter `Ctrl + z c` to open up a new tmux window.
 The windows are numbered 0 onward.